 On this page

-- Know and use the keywords your customers use
+- How to find the keywords your customers are using

 Keywords for business websites

-For your website to be found by search engines, you need to make sure you use keywords in the following areas:
+For your website to be found by search engines, make sure you use keywords in the following areas:

 How can I find my keywords?